-Tawa jeera aloo is an all-in-one recipe for serving as a breakfast item & even in lunch or dinner.
+Tawa jeera aloo is an all-in-one recipe for serving as a breakfast item & even for lunch or dinner.
 A step further, this dry aloo jeera can also be a snack and is a favourite among Indian homemakers.

 Why is Aloo (Potato) Favourite among Housewives?